-So for 2 alleles and 3 genotypes (2_3) the genotype numbers are 1 for $p(11)$, 2 for $p($ heterozygote) and 3 for (22) , and the data columns contain probabilities ranging 0 to 1.
-Multiple fields for a given marker should be grouped together in the Genotype number 1 can be omitted, as noted below.
+So for 2 alleles and 3 genotypes (2_3) the genotypes to enter as data are 1 for 11, 2 for (12 or 21) and 3 for p(22).
+For 2 alleles and 4 genotypes (2_4) the genotypes are 1 for 11, 2 for 12, 3 for 21 and 4 for 22.
+Genotype number This is only included if type is GP.
+This is the number of the genotype to which the probability belongs, as in the examples above for 2 and 3 alleles and the two possible numbers of genotypes for each of these.
+So for 2 alleles and 3 genotypes (2_3) the genotype numbers are 1 for p(11), 2 for p(heterozygote) and 3 for (22), and the data columns contain probabilities ranging 0 to 1.
+Multiple fields for a given marker should be grouped together in the data file, and presented sequentially according to genotype number.
+Genotype number 1 can be omitted, as noted below.
 Marker name I append a dash, as in the examples, because marker name is usually followed directly by the name of one of its alleles in graphical output.
 Do not use a space in a name.
 It is critical that the multiple genotype probability fields for a single marker locus use exactly the same marker name.
 Allele 1 name This might usually be an integer, but alphanumerics of any length are OK.
 Do not use a space in a name.
 Allele 2 name As above <other allele="" names=""></other> As above, name all nA alleles.

-For genotype probabilities $(gp...)$, where the number of genotypes is n, there can be n fields for that marker, with values summing to 1 for each individual (a checksum is carried out, with some allowance for rounding error), but it is also possible to omit the field for the first genotype, giving n-1 fields for the marker.
-In the latter case, the code detects the omission, and the probability for the first marker is generated in the code.
+For genotype probabilities ( $gp{...}$ ), where the number of genotypes is n, there can be n fields for that marker, with values summing to 1 for each individual (a checksum is carried out, with some allowance for rounding error), but it is also possible to omit the field for the first genotype, giving n-1 fields for the marker.
+In the latter case, the code detects the omission, and the probability for the first marker genotype is generated in the code.

-The core MateSel code converts all genotype and genotype probability information to handle genotype probabilities for all nA^2 genotypes at each marker locus.
-This is appropriate, as even where candidate genotypes are specified, the results for prospective progeny have to be given as probabilities (eg. a mating 12 x 12 gives progeny probabilities of 1/4 for each genotype: 11, 12, 21, 22).
+The core MateSel code converts all genotype and genotype probability information to handle genotype probabilities for all $nA^2$ genotypes at each marker locus.
+This is appropriate, as even where candidate genotypes are specified, the results for prospective progeny have to be given as probabilities (eg. a mating 12 x 12 gives progeny probabilities of $\frac{1}{4}$ for each genotype: 11, 12, 21, 22).
 Moreover, even if supplied candidate genotypes or genotype probabilities do not show direction of inheritance for heterozygotes (eg. 12 versus 21), such information can still be generated for prospective progeny (eg. progeny from a 11 x 22 mating are all 12, and none are 21).